apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**3 commercial ships attacked in Red Sea; Houthis claim responsibility, citing Israel-Hamas war**
+**Texas goes green: Leads nation in renewable energy**

-You can read more about it [here](https://abcnews.go.com/International/navy-warship-shoots-drones-red-sea-latest-incursion/story?id=105341414).
+You can read more about it [here](https://www.pbs.org/newshour/show/texas-goes-green-how-oil-country-became-the-renewable-energy-leader).

 ## Requirements
 - Python 3.8